Frequently asked Questions (FAQ”s):

 What do I need to know before enrolling?

 - Must be 17 years of age or above, a resident of South Carolina with valid SC identification to be considered for enrollment.

-- 17 year old High school students must have application document signed by their parents, the high school principal, and Rock Hill Director of Student Services prior to enrollment.
+- 17 year old high school students must have an application document signed by their parents, the high school principal, and Rock Hill Director of Student Services prior to enrollment.

 - Call 803-981-1375 to arrange registration and schedule pre-testing sessions.

-- Cost: During pandemic period cost is capped at $20 for registration and paid at time of registration.
+- Cost: During the pandemic period, cost is capped at $20 for registration and paid at the time of registration.